-- Overall metallicity of LG dwarfs is low but some patterns similar others different to stars in MW (black dots- Tolstoy et al 2009)- - How to reconcile their low observed metallicity with the fairly high SFR of the most metal-poor systems many of which are actively starforming - best answer metal-rich gas outflows, e.g. galactic winds, triggered by supernova explosions in systems with shallow potential wells, efficiently remove the metal-enriched gas from the system. - In LG can wind models be well constrained by chemical abundance observations.
+- Overall metallicity of LG dwarfs is low but some patterns similar, others different to stars in MW (black dots- Tolstoy et al 2009)- different SN?? - How to reconcile low observed metallicity with the fairly high SFR many of which are actively starforming - best answer metal-rich gas outflows, e.g. galactic winds, triggered by supernova explosions in systems with shallow potential wells, efficiently remove the metal-enriched gas from the system. - Only in LG can wind models be well constrained by chemical abundance observations.